 Diamond Beach is situated at the foot of a massive cliff, facing east.
 As a result, the beach is shaded in the afternoons.
 It’s best to visit in the morning.
-Additionally, the sunrise at Diamond and Atuh Beach is stunning, but requires an early start to arrive before 6 am.
+Additionally, the sunrise is stunning, but requires an early start to arrive before 6 am.

 In 2016, the locals of Nusa Penida constructed a concrete staircase on the right side of Atuh Beach, which allowed visitors to descend almost all the way down to the beach.
 The last step was at that time 2 meters high !
 The staircase is now complete with a total of 166 steps.
 While not aesthetically pleasing, it’s quite practical.
 The descent is pretty easy, but the ascent may be tiring due to the height of some steps.
 On the left side of the beach, a slightly shorter staircase enables visitors to reach the top in under ten minutes.